- Student Life

 What if I only need to meet with a tutor once to prepare for an exam, or if I need help writing a paper?

-Tutors are available in the Math Lab (518 Elston Hall), Computer Tutor Lab (330 Elston Hall), Accounting Tutor Lab (330 Elston Hall) and Learning Center (523 Elston Hall).
+Tutors are available in the Math Lab (518 Elston Hall), Computer Tutor Lab (330 Elston Hall),and the Accounting Tutor Lab (330 Elston Hall).
+The Learning Center (523 Elston Hall) offers feedback on most writing assignments on a walk-in basis, and offers tutoring in a number of subjects.

-Tutoring is not intended to make up for lack of class attendance or prerequisite skills.
-Students are expected to attend classes and complete class assignments.
+- Tutoring is not intended to make up for lack of class attendance or prerequisite skills.
+You are expected to attend classes and complete class assignments.

-To get the most out of tutoring, students should come to tutoring sessions prepared with class materials, completed assignments, and questions or topics they would like clarified.
+- To get the most out of tutoring, you should come to tutoring sessions prepared with class materials, completed assignments, and questions or topics you would like clarified.

 Who can be a peer tutor?

-Peer tutors are SCCC students who are maintaining (or have earned) an "A" or "A-" in the courses they tutor.
+- Peer tutors are SCCC students who have earned an "A" or "A-" in the courses they tutor.
 Faculty approval is required.
 Many tutors have been on the President's and/or Dean's Lists.

-Some Peer Tutors are SCCC graduates who have transferred to a local four-year college, and return to SCCC to tutor.
+- Some Peer Tutors are SCCC graduates who have transferred to a local four-year college, and return to SCCC to tutor while working on their baccalaureate degree.

-Other tutors are professionals who share their occupational expertise through tutoring on a volunteer basis.
+- Other tutors are professionals who share their occupational expertise through tutoring.

 Read All About It!